-The CDI specification discusses Bean Deployment Archives (BDAs)-archives which are marked as containing beans which should be deployed to the CDI container, and made available for injection and resolution.
-Weld reuses this description of Bean Deployment Archives in its deployment structure SPI.
-Each deployment exposes the BDAs which it contains; each BDA may also reference other which it can access.
-Together, the transitive closure of this graph forms the beans which are deployed in the application.
+The CDI specification discusses Bean Archives (BAs)-archives which are marked as containing beans which should be deployed to the CDI container, and made available for injection and resolution.
+Weld reuses this description and uses Bean Deployment Archives (BDA) in its deployment structure SPI.